-In Original Medicare, people who rent certain types of DME own the equipment after paying copayments for the item for 13 months.
-As a member of our plan, there are also certain types of durable medical equipment you will own after paying copayments for the item for a specified number of months.
-Your previous payments towards a durable medical equipment item when you had Original Medicare do not count towards payments you make while a member of our plan.
-If you acquire ownership of a durable medical equipment item while you are a member of our plan, and the equipment requires maintenance, then the provider is allowed to bill the plan for the cost of the repair.
-There are also certain types of durable medical equipment for which you will not acquire ownership no matter how many payments you make for the item while a member of our plan.
-Call Member Services (phone numbers are printed on the back cover of this booklet) to find out about the rental or ownership requirements of durable medical equipment and the documentation you need to provide.
+In Original Medicare, people who rent certain types of DME own the equipment after paying co-payments for the item for 13 months.
+As a member of our plan, however, you usually will not acquire ownership of rented DME items no matter how many co-payments you make for the item while a member of our plan.
+Under certain limited circumstances we will transfer ownership of the DME item to you.
+Call Member Services (phone numbers are printed on the back cover of this booklet) to find out about the requirements you must meet and the documentation you need to provide.